AzamServer/Wordle/README.md

 ```shell
 java -jar Wordle.jar
 ```
 Please make sure that the words.txt file is present in the same directory that your .JAR file is in and that the file has not been modified.
-Additionally, please make sure that you have not renamed the .JAR file
+Additionally, please make sure that you have not renamed the .JAR file.
+You will also need to run this .JAR file in a terminal that supports colored text.
 ___
 Patch Notes: